 Minneapolis Toy Library – Got used toys that your kids have outgrown?
 If they’re for ages 0-5 and in good condition, donate them to the Minneapolis Toy Library.
 See their website for other criteria.

 These stores accept donations and will give you a tax-deductible receipt.
 Some will also give you a coupon for your next purchase (usually with an expiration date).

-Savers and Unique Thrift Stores- There are 4 Savers thrift stores in the Twin Cities area and 2 Unique.
+Savers and Unique Thrift Stores- There are 10 Savers and Unique thrift stores in Minnesota.
 Every time you donate reusable clothing and household items either to nonprofits or directly to Savers at one of their stores via a Community Donation Center, they pay the nonprofits.
 Sign up for their free rewards program.
 (Donate and receive a coupon for 20-30% off your next purchase.)

 Goodwill – There are dozens of Goodwill stores in the Twin Cities and surrounding areas.
 Goodwill uses your donated goods to support programs that help prepare people for work.

 Arc’s Value Village – There are 3 Arc’s Value Village thrift stores in the Twin Cities.
 Whenever you shop or donate at Arc’s Value Village, you’re helping children and adults with intellectual and developmental disabilities and their families.
 All proceeds go to support Arc Greater Twin Cities’ programs and services.

 Salvation Army – There are multiple Salvation Army Family Stores plus many drop boxes in the Twin Cities and surrounding areas.
 By shopping or giving at the Twin Cities area Salvation Army stores, you are helping to fund a life-saving rehabilitation program.
 To learn about the program, visit the Adult Rehabilitation Center website.
 Proceeds from stores in Greater Minnesota and North Dakota are used to support basic needs programs.